OneGeology/documentation/docs/using/esri_pro.rst

 Using ArcGIS Pro
 ----------------
 The ArcGIS software package comes with several applications.
 Here we'll briefly show how to use **ArcGIS Pro** to view and WMS, WFS, WCS and OGC service connections.

 The following notes are based on ESRI ArcGIS Pro version 2.6.

 ArcGIS Pro replaces the use of ArcMap.
 It integrates ArcCatalog and works in conjunction with ArcGIS Online.
 The latest version of ArcMap (10.8.2) will be in Extended Support until Feb 2024.
-From MArch 2024 onward we reocmmend using solely ArcGIS Pro for your Esri services.
+From March 2024 onward we recommend using solely ArcGIS Pro for your Esri services.

 WMS Service Connection
 """"""""""""""""""""""